 SB 345 creates the Kansas Appraisal Management Company Registration Act and authorizes the Real Estate Appraisal Board to adopt, amend, and revoke rules and regulations governing the administration and enforcement of the Act, including rules and regulations for fees and reports.
-The Act provides a process for registering and regulating entities that conduct, perform, or engage in real estate management. (heard July 23 and November 26, 2012)
+The Act provides a process for registering and regulating entities that conduct, perform, or engage in real estate management.
+(The corresponding rules and regulations were heard at the July 23 and November 26, 2012, meetings.)